leon4rd/test/README.md

-## To be Frank, I'd have to change my name.
+## I have kleptomania, but when it gets bad, I take something for it.